flatlining/blog/_posts/2014-04-26-adding-files-to-your-last-git-commit.markdown

  create mode 100644 posts/git-adding-files-t-your-last-commit.rst.pt_br
 ```

-The `-C` tell the commit to use the commiting message of **HEAD**, if
-you omit the `-C HEAD` the message editor will open.
+The `-C` tell the commit to use the commiting message of **HEAD**, if you omit the `-C HEAD` the message editor will open.

-Note the we only have one commit with the message *en/pt\_br: GIT:
-Adding files to your last commit\!*:
+Note the we only have one commit with the message *en/pt_br: GIT: Adding files to your last commit!*:

 ```console
 $ git log